nazary1212/4010_Project/README.md

 These fields are used to construct total-permit time series and permit-type-specific series for each state for model training and evaluation.

-## Repository structure

-- `construction_permits.csv`: Main input dataset containing state-level monthly permit counts and valuations.
-- `main.py` (or equivalent): Single Python script containing all data preprocessing, model training, evaluation, hyperparameter optimization, and forecasting logic described below.

-No additional configuration files are required; all analysis is orchestrated from the main script using the attached CSV.

 ## Data preprocessing

 The preprocessing section of the script: